wrjodjana/obsidian-vault/research/email/forward data lab.md

 **What is the most interesting/innovative project that you have done?
 Describe it.**

 I definitely think the most innovative project I've worked on was the tool in my research but what comes second would definitely be Explorifyy, which is a platform that helps connects students with campus events and organizations.
+It was my first time working with mobile development, so I had to go through many pages of documentation and